C. Kesavan: Personal life

 Kesavan was married to Vasanthi who was the daughter of C. V. Kunhiraman, the founder of Kerala Kaumudi.

 His son K. R. Bhadran died in an Air India Dakota plane crash near Mettupalayam in December 1950.
 At that time Kesavan was living in Ross House at Thiruvananthapuram which was widely considered as a haunted house and bad omen among political class of Kerala.

 Autobiography

-Kesavan's autobiography is Jeevitha Samaram ―Life Struggles in English.
-He is very candid in his autobiography, in which he elaborately illustrates his struggles in personal and political life.
-This biography is a good reference material as to have an insight into the turmoils that are remarkable in the pre- and post-independent history of Kerala.
-It is ironical that the preface to his autobiography was written by none other than his rebellious son K. Balakrishnan, who had vehemently opposed his father on his right-wing political stands; a son writing an introduction to his father's autobiography is an unparalleled occurrence in Malayalam literature.